 Full Deep Muscles of the Abdomen, Lower Back and Pelvis (Posterior View) Description

-Attached to the pelvis are muscles of the abdominal wall, the buttocks, the lower back, and the insides and backs of the thighs.
-This includes the gluteus maximus and the rest of the posterior thigh muscles that connect the lower abdomen with the legs in support of the body's weight and in its propulsion.
-Other abdominal muscles serve as flexors of the trunk on the hip as well as of the thigh at the hip joint, or rotate the hip and thigh together.
+Attached to the pelvis are muscles of the buttocks, the lower back, and the thighs.
+These muscles, including the gluteus maximus and the hamstrings, extend the thigh at the hip in support of the body's weight and propulsion.
+Other pelvic muscles, such as the psoas major and iliacus, serve as flexors of the trunk and thigh at the hip joint and laterally rotate the hip as well.

 Prepared by Tim Taylor, Anatomy and Physiology Instructor